michalroots/pico/congregation/milestones.md

 **Arrival and Microsolidarity** (Feb 2020) - [Michał](https://michalkorzonek.com) arrives in Pico Island, which coincides with discovering [Microsolidarity](https://microsolidarity.cc).
 He decides to learn by doing and begins a series of digital microsolidarity experiments.
 He then decides to implement microsolidarity in Pico.

-Note: here's my personal [Microsoldarity Journey](https://michalkorzonek.com/microsolidarity-journey).
+Note: here's my personal [Microsolidarity Journey](https://michalkorzonek.com/microsolidarity-journey).

 **Flatwarming Sharing Circle** (July 2020) - instead of hosting a flatwarming *party*, Michał and [Silvia](https://silviamakesdrawings.com) host a *sharing circle* with a theme: *New Beginnings*.
-The guests decide to continue with a [biweekly sharing circle](/projects/sharing-circle.md), which evolves into proto-congregation.
+The guests decide to continue with a [biweekly sharing circle](/projects/sharing-circle/README.md), which evolves into proto-congregation.
 The circle continues until Fall 2021.

 **First Crew** (November 2020) - sharing circle bring together Annia and Jess who decide to launch our first crew: [Pico Animal Sanctuary](/projects/pico-animal-sanctuary.md), which is a manifestation of their lifelong dream.

 **Winter Gathering** (December 2020) - we decide to spend a few days together over Christmas.
-The [Gathering](projects/winter-gathering-2020) is quite messy, but catalyses energy for another [(drum)crew](/projects/drum-crew.md) and introduces a scaffolding to our congregation based around two gatherings per year.
+The [Gathering](/projects/winter-gathering-2020) is quite messy, but catalyses energy for another [(drum)crew](/projects/drum-crew.md) and introduces a scaffolding to our congregation based around two gatherings per year.

 **Summer Gathering** (June 2021) - we host [our first "proper" Gathering](/projects/summer-gathering-2021.md), with the intention to connect deeper, weave social fabric, and create opportunities for new projects to emerge.